 The spiritual energies of magic are present in every object and being throughout the Realm of Strife.
 The most basic tenants governing its use are commonly referred to as the Laws of Magic.
 Foremost of these laws, is the strict adherence to a single School of Spirit powers.
 While the Mage Colleges often see themselves as the ultimate authority on magic, and therefore the upholders of its laws, the truth is the the Laws of Magic existed long before the Colleges.

 The true masters of magic are the Dragon Flights, for each was forever marked by a single School of Spirit Powers.
 As such the Dragon Flights often see magic as a gift bestowed upon mortals at their behest, and just as easily revoked if it is not treated with respect.
 Though some Dragon Flights are more active in this duty than others.

 Some flights allow mortals free reign to manipulate and experiment with these spiritual energies, while others tolerate little interference (see Codex of Creation – Dragonkind for more details).
 In exchange for allowing mortals to dabble in these powerful universal forces, the Dragons demand that the mortals ensure they are governed properly.
 As such, any character that does not submit to one of these governing bodies is typically hunted down and eliminated by the Mage Wardens, increasingly so as they grow in power, lest the Dragons decide mortals are not worthy to wield such powers.

 All Spirit powers require a certain amount of Spirit points in order to cast.
 Spirit points are usually simply referred to as Spirit.
 Spirit classes gain a larger pool of spirit every time they go up a level.
-At anytime a Spirit class may choose to use HP instead of Spirit to power an ability (some restrictions apply for certain powers).
 The amount of Spirit gained each level by Spirit classes is as follows: